 - Once you have submitted your application you will not be able to make any amendments or additions.
 You will only be able to upload missing documents.

-Prospective students may apply through an online system.
+Prospective students may apply through the Apollo portal online.

-After the application deadline has expired, the admission committee will decide to either admit or decline admission.
+After the application deadline the admission committee will decide to either admit or decline admission.

 In the case that you are admitted (you will be informed by email), you will be required to send in the hard copy of the original application and all supporting documents to us by post by a given date.
 Please note that all copies of documents you submit must be officially certified for authenticity with the originals.
 In case your documents have not been issued in either German or English, you will need to additionally submit officially certified English or German translations.
 If you have completed the TOEFL as evidence of sufficient English language skills, please have ETS (Educational Testing Service) send your certificate directly to us.
 You will need to inform them about our institute number, 7977.